openvinotoolkit/open_model_zoo/models/intel/text-recognition-0014/README.md

 Model is supported by [text-detection c++ demo](../../../demos/text_detection_demo/cpp/README.md).
 In order to use this model in the demo, user should pass the following options:
 ```
+  -m_tr_ss "0123456789abcdefghijklmnopqrstuvwxyz", note special symbol `#` should not be used.
   -tr_pt_first
   -tr_o_blb_nm "logits"
 ```